Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • neurological disorders (epilepsy, multiple sclerosis).

-A common cause of night sweats of the head are neurotic and depressive disorders, acute stress reactions and other mental illnesses (psychoses).
+A common cause of night sweats in the head are neurotic and depressive disorders, acute stress reactions and other mental illnesses (psychoses).

 Night sweats can be a side effect of certain medications (for example, antidepressants, antihypertensives, antipyretics, and some others).

-The reason for heavy sweating at night in men can be hormonal changes, namely a gradual decrease in testosterone production (the period of andropause).
-Normally, this occurs at the age of 45 - 60 years.
+The cause of severe sweating at night in men may be hormonal changes, namely a gradual decrease in testosterone production (andropause period).
+Normally, this occurs between the ages of 45 and 60 years.

-In addition to changes in body temperature and excessive sweating, male menopause has a number of other symptoms (mood swings, feeling hot, deterioration in performance, decreased sexual activity, dizziness, etc.)
+In addition to changes in body temperature and increased sweating, male menopause has a number of other symptoms (mood swings, feeling hot, decreased performance, decreased sexual activity, dizziness, etc.)

-After the completion of the processes of hormonal changes, the state of health stabilizes and unpleasant symptoms disappear.
+After the completion of the processes of hormonal changes, stabilization of well-being occurs and unpleasant symptoms disappear.

 Questions important for diagnosis

-With the problem of night sweats, first of all, you need to contact a therapist.
+If you are dealing with night sweats, you should first contact your doctor.
 To find out the cause of the disorder, the doctor asks many questions that you need to be prepared for:

-• What period of time is there sweating at night and how intense is it?
+• How long have you been sweating at night and how intense is it?

-• Is sweating only during sleep or also during the day?
+• Does sweating only bother you during sleep or also during the day?

-• what additional symptoms does the patient have (accelerated heart rate, appetite disorders, changes in body weight, mood swings, etc.)?
+• What additional symptoms does the patient have (increased heart rate, appetite disturbances, changes in body weight, mood swings, etc.)?

-• the presence of diagnosed concomitant diseases (infectious, endocrine, psycho-neurological, etc.)
+• presence of diagnosed concomitant diseases (infectious, endocrine, psycho-neurological, etc.)

 • Do you have a history of allergic reactions?